pedrohebm1/pedrohebm1/README.md

 ## 🧐 Curiosities
-Right now, I'm delving into the world of C# and it's been an awesome journey so far!
+Right now, I'm delving into the world of Java and it's been an awesome journey so far!